haushouse/bento/_works/capstone.md

 ---
 ## Why Pixels?

 Different mediums are used to accomplish different goals.

-They are often much cheaper to produce, this is one of the main reasons why Pokemon didn't move on for over a decade.
+8-bit pixel games are much cheaper to produce than RPGs, this is one of the main reasons why Pokemon did not move on for over a decade.
 Pixel art is viewed from a fixed camera angle, forcing the player to view the map how the creator intended it to be.
 Even though younger generations grew up on the glossy versions of Nintendo Mario, game developers still continue to use pixel art styles today.

+## Game Screens

+These are the initial iterations of the screen I created for my 8-bit pixel game.
+The featured screens showcase the cafe, kitchen, and outdoor garden space.

 <style>